open-turo/actions-gha/check-build/README.md

-# GitHub Action Node Check Dist
+# GitHub Action Check Node Build

 GitHub Action runs checks to see if the code has changed without running a build.